-Important note: Even though the process doesn’t cause any data loss, I still recommend you back up the data if it is crucial.
+Important note: Even though the process doesn’t cause data loss, it is always a good practice to back up any crucial data before proceeding.
 Also, you have to make sure that there is no power loss while the conversion is happening.
-Sudden power loss while converting might cause total data loss in the target drive.
+Sudden power loss while converting might cause irrecoverable data loss.

-- Type “convert <DriveLetter>: /fs:ntfs”.
-Replace “<DriveLetter>” with the actual drive letter which you want to convert.
+- Type “convert DriveLetter: /fs:ntfs” in the command window.
+Replace DriveLetter with the actual drive letter of the drive you want to convert.

 - Press “Enter” to execute the command.

-- Command Prompt will start the conversion process.
+- Executing the command starts the conversion process.